I’m locked out of my bedroom.

 George asked me at one point why I didn’t go into the Airtel store and start yelling and shoving people until someone paid attention to me.
 This is, he said, the only way that one can get attention in a country that’s so full of people and bureaucracy.
 On top of that, if my gas isn’t set up and appliances are broken at my apartment, why am I not making heads roll instead of quietly waiting for someone to act upon my requests?

 The only explanation I could give him was that, coming from a very different part of the world, my expectations are always going to be different from what’s possible or likely in the countries I’m moving to.
-If I strolled into Kolkata and started demanding a lifestyle like the one I could easily enjoy in the US, not only would I be making completely unreasonable requests (many key aspects of the American lifestyle simply haven’t made it over here yet), but I would also be missing out on the acquired perspective that is the main reason I travel.
+If I strolled into Kolkata and started demanding a lifestyle like the one I could easily enjoy in the US, not only would I be making completely unreasonable requests (many key aspects of the American lifestyle simply haven’t made it over here yet), but I would also be missing out on the acquired perspective which is the main reason I travel.

 I think India is going to be a hell of an experience, and one that will really make me question what’s important to me, what I can live without, and how I spend my time.
-It’s also becoming quite clear that I’ll need to rewire my mental reward system, as it seems like trials and tribulations will be much more common than victories, which is what usually keeps me moving at full speed despite the effort and energy it takes to achieve them.
+It’s also becoming clear that I’ll need to rewire my mental reward system, as it seems like trials and tribulations will be much more common than victories, which is what usually keeps me moving at full speed despite the effort and energy it takes to achieve them.

-But before I can go out into the city and take in the experiences that will help me do all of this, I’ll need to get my bedroom door open; my clothes are still in my bag, which is in my bedroom, and I won’t get very far without my shoes.
+But before I can go out into the city and take in the experiences that will help me do all of this, I’ll need to get my bedroom door open.
+My clothes are still in my bag, which is in my bedroom, and I won’t get very far without my shoes.